-When purchasing a home, applying for the mortgage loan is a distressing event for many people, but it doesn't have to be.
+When purchasing a home, applying for the mortgage loan is a exasperating event for a lot of people, but it doesn't have to be.

-I'm very close with a lot of mortgage lenders in Annapolis, and they've helped me understand a few things that will make the loan application process pretty simple.
+I have a close business relationship with various lending companies in the Annapolis area, and they've helped me understand some things that will make the loan application process much easier.

-1 – Compose a list of questions regarding your loan program
+1 – Assemble a list of questions about your loan program

-Be sure you have a list of questions with you if you do not thoroughly comprehend the ins and outs of all the various programs.
+Be sure to have a list of questions with you if you don't totally realize the advantages and disadvantages of all the different loan programs.

-It is hard to know the distinctions between fixed and adjustable rate mortgages.
-I or one of my lender contacts will be able to assist you with understanding the advantages and disadvantages of both.
+Oftentimes, it can be a challenge to understand the distinctions between fixed and adjustable rate mortgages.
+I or one of my lenders will be able to assist you with understanding the advantages and disadvantages of each program.

-When you lock in the rate, it denotes that the lender commits to the mortgage interest rates for the loan – usually at the time the loan application is submitted.
+Locking in designates that the mortgage lender holds to the interest rates for the loan – normally at the time the loan application is presented.

-By floating the rate, you can lock the rate at any time between the loan application day and the issuing of closing documents.
-Buyers who decide to float believe the interest rates will plunge in the near future.
+By floating the rate, you can lock the rate at any time between the day of your loan application and at the time of closing.
+Those who opt to float presume that interest rates will drop in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Determine if you want to pay additional points to lower your interest rate
+3 – Decide if you want to pay additional points to decrease your rate

-Oftentimes you can opt to pay additional points to lower the interest rate of your loan.
-Each point is 1 percent of the mortgage loan and is payable in cash at closing.
+Usually you can elect to pay additional points to lower the rate of your loan.
+Each point is 1 percent of the mortgage loan and is payable in cash at the time of closing.

 Getting a loan requires lots of paperwork, so you should take some time to get all your documentation together.
-Click here for a list of common loan documentation.
+Click here to get a list of common loan documentation.